Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 Although Redfin has experienced a lot of top-line growth, the company had negative operating income even excluding movements in working capital!
 Yet, Mr. Market places a market capitalization of $3.43 billion, versus RLGY's ($876 million market capitalization and enterprise value of roughly $4.3 billion).

-On its Q1 2020 conference call RLGY's management suggested that Covid-19 might actually expose these high growth, money losing business models for what they are (unsustainable).
+On its Q1 2020 conference call RLGY's management suggested that COVID-19 might actually expose these high growth, money losing business models for what they are (unsustainable).

-Part One
+Part One:

 Third, we benefit from this business decisions we made before the crisis began.
 In particular, we talked with you about how we are only focused on profitable growth even at the expense of market share.
 That choice should benefit us during this crisis, especially compared to those who have been making unprofitable choices, those trying unprofitable new business models or those trying to disrupt the industry with new capital-intensive, but unprofitable ideas.

-Part Two
+Part Two:

 And at a higher level, one of the things, I've learned from past crises is that there's often both a flight to scale businesses and to quality brands like ours.
 Crises also often expose unprofitable business models or unprofitable attempts to disruptions, creating new opportunities for established players.
 So we're working hard to be a beneficiary of both of those phenomena, especially given our demonstrated Q1 momentum.
 We look forward to navigating this crisis and to taking advantage of opportunities that will occur in our industry.